 In some cases, a party may only be able to agree on the division of a portion of the property and a judge will divide the remaining property in dispute using the principles of equitable distribution.
 A Gwinnett County division of assets attorney can help someone determine what may be best in their situation.

 When a couple divorces, the marital property must be divided.
-A Gwinnett County division of assets attorney may be able to help you understand what is marital and what is separate property and how a judge might distribute it.
+A Gwinnett County division of assets lawyer can help you understand what is marital and what is separate property and how a judge might distribute it in your case.

-A knowledgeable team of attorneys may also be able to help you decide whether you can negotiate an agreement with your spouse or if you will need to have a judge determine how property should be divided.
-Call today to discuss your circumstances with a member of the team.
+Our knowledgeable team of attorneys may also be able to help you decide whether you can negotiate an agreement with your spouse or if you will need to have a judge determine how your property should be divided.
+Call today to discuss your circumstances with a member of our team.